The rapid decay property for pairs of discrete groups: Basic definitions and first observations

 Suppose $(2)$, then there exists positive constants $C$ and $D$ such that and $(4)$ follows.
 Reciprocally, assume $(4)$, and choose $\psi$ as follows: $\psi=(f*\phi)^*$.
 By construction, $\|\psi^*\|_{(2,1)}=\|f*\phi\|_{(2,1)}$ and by changing the variable $y=z^{-1}h$ we have

 for all $\phi\in \etogh_+$, and $f\in \mathbb{R}_+G$ with support in $B(R)$.
 Since for $z\in Hg$, $yH$ and $z^{-1}H$ are the same left coset.
 Hence, we get that the last expression is equal to $\|f*\phi\|_{(2,1)}^2$.
+With this choice of $\psi$, we obtain (using $(4)$) that which concludes the equivalence. \end{proof} The following is a straightforward observation. \begin{lem}[Subgroup stability] Let $(G,H)$ be a pair of groups with the rapid decay property.
+Then for any finitely generated group $K$ inbetween $H<K<G$, the pair $(K,H)$ has the rapid decay property. \end{lem} \begin{proof} For $f\in {\mathbb R}K$, the hybrid operator norm for the pair $(K,H)$ is bounded above by the one for the pair $(G,H)$, and we conclude because the hybrid norms coinicide.\end{proof}

-With this choice of $\psi$, we obtain (using $(4)$) that which concludes the equivalence. \end{proof} In general, the relatively rapid decaying functions ${\bf H}_\ell^s(G,H)$ (see Definition \ref{def:(2,1)-norm}) do not form a Banach algebra, but as in the rapid decay case, we have the following. \begin{prop} Let $G$ be a finitely generated group and $H$ a subgroup of $G$.
+In general, the relatively rapid decaying functions ${\bf H}_\ell^s(G,H)$ (see Definition \ref{def:(2,1)-norm}) do not form a Banach algebra, but as in the rapid decay case, we have the following. \begin{prop} Let $G$ be a finitely generated group and $H$ a subgroup of $G$.
 If the pair $(G,H)$ has the rapid decay property, then there is $s_0$ large enough so that the space ${\bf H}_\ell^s(G,H)$ is a Banach algebra for every $s\geq s_0$ and every word length $\ell$ from a finite generating set of $G$. \end{prop} \begin{proof} We follow Lafforgue's proof described in Proposition 8.15 in \cite{valette}, for $s\geq 1$ and $f,\psi\in \mathbb{C}G$, $y\in G$ we have that

 For a coset $gH\in G/H$, we compute the $\ell^1$-norm of the restriction of $f*\psi$ to the coset $gH$, which gives

 Squaring and summing over all cosets $gH\in G/H$ we get that (see Definition \ref{def:SobolevNorm})